-Academic Writer Announcement:
+Academic Writer Alert

 Academic Writer offers three centers—the Learning Center, the Reference Center, and the Writing Center.
 See an overview of each center below.
 Use the tips and FAQs below to help you set up your account and navigate the platform.

-Samples are examples for papers, references, tables, and figures.
+This section provides sample papers, references, tables, and figures.

 Add and manage your references for papers.